Demystifying AI: Part 1

 By the end of the series, you should have a better understanding of:

-• Have an appreciation of what are some typical AI use cases
+• what are some typical AI use cases

-• Have a strong concept of what benefits AI can bring to your business
+• what benefits AI can bring to your business

 Let’s get into it.